 If you want All-Clad performance for less and don't mind a product made in China, the Cuisinart Multiclad Pro sauce pan is an excellent choice.
 Easy-to-find double boiler and steamer inserts add to this pot's appeal.

-BUY CUISINART MULTICLAD PRO Steamer/double boiler inserts ON AMAZON NOW (fits 2, 3 and 4 qt sauce pans):
+BUY CUISINART MULTICLAD PRO double boiler insert (fits 2, 3 and 4 qt sauce pans):

 Best Sauciér: Demeyere Industry 5

-See Demeyere Industry 5 3.5 Qt Sauciér/Essential Pan at Sur la Table (insulated lid-same price)
+See Demeyere Industry 5 3.5 Qt Sauciér/Essential Pan on Amazon

 Demeyere Industry 5 cookware offers about 25% more aluminum than All-Clad D3 and is one of the highest quality brands of cookware on the market.
 Its 5-ply construction has three internal layers that add up to 2.6mm of aluminum.
 This makes for a thick, heavy pan that may not be ideal for everyone, but if you're looking for the cream of the crop performance, you can't do much better than this sauciér.

-We list the features below, but here are a few highlights: the handles are welded, so there are no rivets on the cooking surface:
+We list the features below, but here are a few highlights: the handle is welded, so there are no rivets on the cooking surface:

 If you hate washing your pots and pans, we don't have to tell you how huge this is.

-Also, the Silvinox® finish makes the stainless steel extra durable and makes it easier to clean--it's not nonstick, but it's easier to wash than other stainless steel, and it keeps its shine longer than other stainless steel.
+Also, the Silvinox® finish makes the stainless steel extra durable and makes it easier to clean--it's not nonstick, but it's easier to wash than other stainless steel, and it keeps its shine longer than other stainless steel, too.